Andrew McCabe, fired by Trump, gets pension back | NewsChannel 3-12

 McCabe and the Justice Department, as part of the settlement, agreed to say that “Executive Branch officials outside the Department of Justice and its components should not comment publicly on ongoing career civil service employee disciplinary matters … so as not to create any appearance of improper political influence.”

-The Justice Department still denies that Trump administration officials violated any laws or the Constitution when Sessions fired McCabe.
+The department still denies that Trump administration officials violated any laws or the Constitution when Sessions fired McCabe.

 During the Trump administration, the Justice Department had investigated McCabe for criminal wrongdoing — coming close to an indictment — then declined to prosecute him.
 He was never charged.

-Note: This story has been updated with additional comments from McCabe.